parrt/data-acquisition/hw/pipeline.md

 ...
 ```

+I have created a [starterkit zip file](https://github.com/parrt/data-acquisition/raw/master/hw/code/pipeline.zip) to get you started; or you can [browse the files](https://github.com/parrt/data-acquisition/tree/master/hw/code/pipeline).

 ### (Optional) Translation pipeline

 The idea of a pipeline is that you will be able to read in some data in csv format and pass it through a sequence of data conversions, ultimately getting it back to the original format: